tuck

 Initialize (does everything!)

-tuck initScans your dotfiles, select what to track, syncs to GitHub
+tuck initScans your dotfiles, select what to track, syncs to your remote (GitHub, GitLab, or custom — or stay fully local)

 Keep in sync (ongoing)